The first of two courses covering the core system administration tasks needed to manage Red Hat Enterprise Linux servers

 Configure secure command line service on remote systems, using OpenSSH.

 Analyze and store logs

-- Archive files and copy them from one system to another.
+Archive and copy files from one system to another.

-- Access and inspect existing file systems on a Red Hat Enterprise Linux system.
+Access, inspect, and use existing file systems on storage attached to a Linux server.

 What You Will Learn

-- As a result of attending this course, students should be able to perform essential Linux administration tasks, including installation, establishing network connectivity, managing physical storage, and basic security administration.
+As a result of attending this course, you should be able to perform essential Linux administration tasks, including installation, establishing network connectivity, managing physical storage, and basic security administration.